vigorousnorth/MaineCampaignFinance2018/readme.md

 When you do that, the console will auto-populate with the command `setwd("[*the path to your current directory*]")`.

 Now, type the up arrow twice in the console.
-The up arrow goes through the most recent commands you’ve entered, so hitting it twice will retrieve  “getwd()”.
+The up arrow goes through the most recent commands you’ve entered, so hitting it twice will retrieve  `getwd()`.
 Hit enter and it should give you the path of the current directory where your data is.

 Now we’re ready to load the campaign finance data into R. Here’s what that command will look like.
 Don’t type it in just yet: